ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 Cloud connections provide connectivity to IBM Cloud Classic network in addition to VPC network.
 You can access all of the Classic network locations irrespective of Direct Link 2.0 gateway in local or global routing attribute.
 You must use the global routing attribute to reach VPC network outside the local region.

 For more information on parameters, see [Create a Cloud connection](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#create-connection).

+Cloud connections is available in all current locations except Toronto 1, Montreal 1, and São Paulo 1 {: note}

 ## Configuring Cloud connections
 {: #configure-Cloud-connections}